McCarthy fails in marathon votes for speaker, House adjourns

 “We have to rally around him, come together” Jordan said.

-Jordan got six votes in the first round, 19 in the second round and was on track to pick up a similar number in the third.
+In all, a core group of 19 Republicans — and then 20 — were voting for Jordan, denying McCarthy the majority he needs.

-Smiling through it all, McCarthy huddled briefly with aides, then appeared intent on simply trying to wear down his colleagues.
-Earlier, he strode into the chamber, posed for photos, and received a standing ovation from many on his side of the aisle after being nominated by the third-ranking Republican, Rep. Elise Stefanik of New York, who said the Californian from gritty Bakersfield “has what it takes” to lead House Republicans.
+Smiling through it all, McCarthy appeared intent on simply trying to wear down his colleagues.
+Earlier, he strode into the chamber, posed for photos, and received a standing ovation from many on his side of the aisle.
+He was nominated by the third-ranking Republican, Rep. Elise Stefanik of New York, who said the Californian from gritty Bakersfield “has what it takes” to lead the House.

-But on the first vote a challenge was quickly raised by Rep. Andy Biggs, R-Ariz., a conservative former leader of the Freedom Caucus, who was nominated by a fellow conservative as speaker.
-In all, 19 Republicans peeled away, denying McCarthy the majority he needs as they cast votes for Biggs, Jordan or others in protest.
+But a challenge was quickly raised by Rep. Andy Biggs, R-Ariz., a conservative former leader of the Freedom Caucus, who was nominated by a fellow conservative as speaker.

 In the first-round tally, McCarthy won 203 votes, with 10 for Biggs and nine for other Republicans.
 In the second, it was 203 for McCarthy and 19 for Jordan.
+On the third vote, McCarthy had 202 to Jordan's 20.
 Democrat Jeffries had the most, 212 votes, but no nominee won a majority.

+“The one thing that’s clear is he doesn’t have the votes,” Rep. Byron Donalds, R-Fla., told CNN before joining with those voting McCarthy.
+“At some point, as a conference, we’re gonna have to figure out who does.”

+The standoff over McCarthy has been building since Republicans appeared on track to win the House majority in the midterm elections. in November A new generation of Trump-aligned Republicans led the opposition to McCarthy, believing he's neither conservative enough nor tough enough to battle Democrats.

+While the Senate remains in Democratic hands, barely, House Republicans are eager to confront Biden after two years of the Democrats controlling both houses of Congress.

-After a raucous private GOP meeting, a core group of conservatives led by the Freedom Caucus and aligned with Trump, were furious, calling the meeting a “beat down” by McCarthy allies and remaining steadfast in their opposition to the GOP leader.
+After a private GOP morning meeting, a core group of conservatives led by the Freedom Caucus and aligned with Trump were furious, calling the meeting a “beat down” by McCarthy allies and remaining steadfast in their opposition to the GOP leader.

 “There’s one person who could have changed all this,” said Rep. Scott Perry, R-Pa., the chairman of the Freedom Caucus and a leader of Trump's effort to challenge the 2020 presidential election.

-The group said McCarthy refused the group's last-ditch offer for rules changes in a meeting late Monday at the Capitol.
+The group said McCarthy had refused the group's last-ditch demand for rules changes in a meeting late Monday at the Capitol.

 “If you want to drain the swamp you can't put the biggest alligator in control of the exercise,” said Rep. Matt Gaetz, R-Fla.